Stanley Gibbons Environmental and Social Policy

 in their areas to ensure that the aims and objectives of the policy are met.

 We will ensure that resources are available to enable us to achieve our objectives and targets.

-To achieve our aims we have set the following targets for 2018.
+To achieve our aims we have set targets for continual improvement.

 Monitoring and auditing

-This Environmental and Social Policy is available to employees on the Group Intranet and on the Group’s website at www.stanleygibbons.com (About SG).
+This Environmental and Social Policy is sent to all employees and is also available through the Group’s internal Teams channels.
+Once approved it will be placed on the Group’s website at www.stanleygibbons.com.
 Future paper based publications will bear the FSC certified logo, as applicable.

 On behalf of The Stanley Gibbons Group plc